 Bass is always a problem in the audiophile world, and it is tough to get the correct amount of Bass and the way that you want it to sound.
 There is either too little Bass of either too much Bass.
-And it really can be a huge problem for the Audiophile to get it just right.
+And it really can be a massive problem for the Audiophile to get it just right.
 I am writing because I had an email from a contact of mine in the Tannoy group.
 And, was asking some questions.
-And, so thought it could be good information for other Tannoy followers.
+And, so thought it could be useful information for other Tannoy followers.
 Bass improved in Tannoy Ed’s

-I am a colossal Tannoy Fan and have been for most of my life while being involved in the wonderful world of Audio.
+I am a colossal Tannoy Fan and have been for most of my life while being involved in the beautiful world of Audio.
 I have owned so many different models of Tannoy from the Berkeley, Arden, SRMx15, Turnberry’s, Glenair’s, Edinburgh’s, GRF’s, Kensington.
 I have also listened to many other Tannoy loudspeakers, and everyone is different and has its personality.

 The Tannoy “pepperpot” 3149 12″ driver, fitted to the Edinburgh enclosures.
 The driver came with a Tannoy crossover.
 The crossover was first order HF and first-order LF and set to crossover at 1200 Hz.
 The driver had a frequency response of 28 Hz to 25Khz and a sensitivity of 94db.